 The Company continues to develop other clinical candidates for future clinical trials.
 Clinical candidates are tested internally and through GLP toxicology studies at outside laboratories.
 Drug materials for such studies and clinical trials are contracted to third-party manufactures when cGMP production is required.
-The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trial management, including plan design, patient recruiting, and follow up.
+The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trials management, including plan design, patient recruiting, and follow up.
 These outside costs, relating to the preparation for and administration of clinical trials, are referred to as "program costs".
 If the clinical candidates progress through human testing, program costs will increase.

-Net losses were \$12.1 million and \$19.3 million during the three months ended December 31, 2016 and 2015, respectively.
-Diluted losses per share were \$0.17 and \$0.32 during the three months ended December 31, 2016 and 2015, respectively.
+Net losses were \$13.2 million and \$12.1 million during the three months ended December 31, 2017 and 2016, respectively.
+Diluted losses per share were \$0.18 and \$0.17 during the three months ended December 31, 2017 and 2016, respectively.

-The Company strengthened its liquidity and financial position through an equity offering completed in August 2016, which generated approximately \$43.2 million of net cash proceeds for the Company.
-Additionally, the Company received \$56.5 million in upfront payments and equity investments from Amgen.
-These cash proceeds secured the funding needed to continue to advance our preclinical candidates.
-The Company had \$102.1 million of cash and cash equivalents and \$144.3 million of total assets as of December 31, 2016, as compared to \$85.4 million and \$128.2 million as of September 30, 2016, respectively.
+The Company strengthened its liquidity and financial position through an equity offering completed in January 2018, which generated approximately \$56.7 million of net cash proceeds for the Company.
+These cash proceeds secured the funding needed to continue to advance our preclinical and clinical candidates.
+The Company had \$11.5 million of cash and cash equivalents, \$39.2 million of short-term investments and \$88.2 million of total assets as of December 31, 2017, as compared to \$24.8 million, \$40.8 million and \$104.0 million as of September 30, 2017, respectively.
 Based upon the Company's current cash resources and operating plan, the Company expects to have sufficient liquidity to fund operations for at least the next twelve months.